banwarp/benton_epi/covid19/03covid19Vignettes.md

 ###### Interpretation the intervention intensity graph:
 The y-axis is the value of phi.
 Phi acts inversely on the transmissibility of the coronavirus (beta). `phi = 1.0` indicates no intervention.
 Phi changes as the observed prevalence of COVID-19 changes.
 Higher prevalence will start a higher-intensity intervention, after a user-defined delay.
 Instead of a discrete jump to the intervention, phi converges exponentially according to a user-defined parameter.
 The default parameters incorporate a phased re-opening in 3 phases from May 25th through July 15th 2020, which leads to the three-stepped shape.
 As with the infections graph, a credible spread is provided.
 Since the central tendency is the median at each time step, there may be sharp peaks around a more stable trend: read the sharp peaks as an artifact of the plotting procedure.

 There are three other plots produced in the script: Daily new infections, Daily active hospitalizations, and Cumulative deaths.
-These are interpreted similarly to the daily active infection.
+These are interpreted similarly to the daily active infections.

 #### Vignette 2: More mixing in the population
 As the population becomes more mixed, any given infection has a larger pool of susceptibles into which it can spread.
 Under this model, this translates to a smaller number of larger epidemics, rather than a larger number of mini-epidemics.
 Overall, the number of infections is larger.